Coleraine: Loyalism

+Farming & country

+The town is surrounded by farmland, and there is a significant countryside community.
+Local venues often organise country music events.

 In literature

 The poetical illustration The Coleraine Salmon Leap by Letitia Elizabeth Landon, in Fisher's Drawing Room Scrap Book, 1836, refers to an abundance of salmon in the river here in those times, and to a considerable sport derived therefrom.
 It accompanies an engraving of a painting of the salmon leap by Thomas Mann Baynes.

 Governance

-Coleraine was the headquarters of the former Coleraine Borough Council, before this was amalgamated in 2015 to form the Causeway Coast and Glens District Council, which is now based in the former Coleraine Borough Council headquarters.
-The Borough Council area together with the neighbouring district of Limavady, forms the East Londonderry constituency for elections to the Westminster Parliament and Northern Ireland Assembly, despite some of the borough being in County Antrim.
+Coleraine was the headquarters of the former Coleraine Borough Council In 2015 this was amalgamated under the reform of local government in NI to form the Causeway Coast and Glens District Council, which is now based in the former Coleraine Borough Council headquarters.

-In 2014, the residents elected 3 Democratic Unionist Party, 2 Ulster Unionist Party, 1 Progressive Unionist Party, 1 Northern Ireland Conservatives and 1 Social Democratic and Labour Party councillors.
+The town sits within the East Londonderry constituency for elections to the Westminster Parliament and Northern Ireland Assembly, despite some of the borough being in County Antrim.

 Tourism

 Coleraine is near the Causeway Coast tourist route, attracting over 2 million annual visitors.
 A UNESCO World Heritage Site, the Giant's Causeway, is a 25-minute bus ride away.
 The distillery village of Bushmills is served by buses from the town and there is a narrow-gauge steam train running in the summer from Bushmills to the Giant's Causeway.
 Also north of Coleraine is the scenic coastal town of Portstewart, with a sandy beach and coastal walks.
 Portrush is part of the Borough.

 North-west of Coleraine lies the small village of Castlerock, with a beach which is essentially a continuation of the beach at Portstewart, separated by the mouth of the River Bann.
 Also nearby is the beach at Benone Strand and Mussenden Temple, built by Frederick Augustus Hervey, an 18th-century Anglican bishop atop a precipitate cliff and overlooking County Donegal in one direction and Scotland in another.
 The bishop's residence, Downhill House, which is managed by the National Trust, fell into disrepair after the Second World War.

+Coleraine during the day is busy but relatively quiet at night.
+Much of the nightlife in the area centres on the nearby seaside resort towns of Portrush and Portstewart, with the three towns forming a combined visitor area known as “The Triangle”.